mmayla/spendesk-3d-workshop/TEAM_GUIDE.md

 ### Objects Not Visible
 1. Check Y positions (objects at Y=0 might be underground)
-2. Verify your bounds are large enough
+2. Make sure objects are within reasonable range of origin
 3. Use the scene preview to debug positioning

 ### Tour Not Working